 Scholarly Pursuit And Thesis

+Four medical students are in white coats and gloves standing around science equipment.
 The Scholarly Pursuit and Thesis (SPT) course is integrated longitudinally throughout the School of Medicine four-year curriculum.
 It is designed to develop physicians who are life-long learners capable of critical inquiry and medical information literacy to produce physicians for patient-centric care.
 Students will rediscover curiosity and skills needed to understand and use evidence-based approaches for basic and clinical research.
 The students will work closely with mentors they choose, course directors, and faculty to utilize these skills to develop a scholarly research prospectus.
 By the end of the SPT course, students will each write a capstone thesis and present their projects to the community at a research symposium showcasing their findings and innovative ideas for the future of medical research and patient care.

 Mentors and Projects